Update as of October 26, 2022.

 We are seeing patients on a routine basis.

-We are asking any patients who need to come in to the office for an appointment to wear masks.
-Our doctors and staff will also be wearing masks during any visit.
+We are allowing patients in the office to choose if they would like to wear a mask.
+Our doctors and staff will be wearing masks during any visit.

 We are spacing appointments to allow proper office disinfection between patients.